Get out of the city and have an epic time with this list of the best day trips from Vancouver!

 While the quickest way to Victoria is by seaplane, it may not be in everyone’s budget.

-Instead, you can hop on the ferry on foot or with your car from Tsawwassen (Vancouver) to Schwartz Bay (Victoria).
+Instead, you can get a ferry ride on foot or with your car from Tsawwassen (Vancouver) to Schwartz Bay (Victoria).

 Public transit goes from downtown Vancouver to the ferry and from Schwartz Bay to central Victoria.

-The city is full of history and you’ll feel as if you’ve been transported to another time just walking around the city.
+The capital city of British Columbia is full of history and you’ll feel as if you’ve been transported to another time just walking around the city.

 But be sure not to miss the awesome outdoor activities including Butchart Gardens and Beacon Hill Park.

 Victoria is also home to some of the most colourful areas in the province so be on the lookout for all the colours of the rainbow no matter where you go.